Launched in 2024, the purpose of the BCC's online directory of UK combinatorialists is to

 On initial sign-up a verification email will be sent to the (institutional) email address provided;

-members will be encouraged to update their record annually;
+members will be encouraged to update their entry annually;

-if confirmation or update is not received for three years running, directory entries will be removed.
+if no such confirmation is received, directory entries will be removed.

 What is the role of institutional reps?